wttech/aet/documentation/src/main/wiki/Collectors.md

 ...
 ```

-During collect phase, three screenshot with different resolutions will be taken and saved to database.
-However, only one of them (*mobile*) will be compared with pattern during comparison phase and presented on report (under "*Layout For Mobile*" section).
+During the collect phase, three screenshot with different resolutions will be taken and saved in the database.
+However, only one of them (*mobile*) will be compared to the pattern during the comparison phase and presented in the report (under the "*Layout For Mobile*" section).

 ##### Definitions illustration

-Following picture presents elements described earlier:
+The following picture depicts the elements described before:

 ![Collect phase definitions](assets/diagrams/collect-phase-definitions.png)